Movement is usually painful, and bursae near the skin may become swollen and tender.

 Rest, splinting, nonsteroidal anti-inflammatory drugs, and sometimes corticosteroid injections usually relieve symptoms.

 A bursa normally contains a small amount of fluid, which provides cushioning.
 Bursae reduce friction and prevent the wear and tear that can occur when one structure rubs over the other.
-Some bursae are located just beneath the skin (superficial).
-Others are located under muscles and tendons (deep).
+Some bursae are located just beneath the skin (superficial bursae).
+Others are located under muscles and tendons (deep bursae).
 If injured or overused, a bursa may become inflamed, and extra fluid may collect in it.
+(See also Introduction to Muscle, Bursa, and Tendon Disorders.)

 Bursitis usually causes pain and tends to limit movement, but the specific symptoms depend on the location of the inflamed bursa.
 For example, when a bursa in the shoulder becomes inflamed, raising the arm out from the side of the body (as when putting on a jacket) is painful and difficult.
 However, bursitis in the elbow may cause swelling but little or no discomfort.

 Acute bursitis develops over hours or days.
 The inflamed area is usually painful when moved or touched.
-The skin over bursae located near the skin, such as those near the knee and elbow, may appear red and swollen.
-Acute bursitis that is caused by an infection or gout (see Gout.) may be particularly painful, and the affected area may be red and warm.
+The skin over bursae located near the surface, such as those near the knee and elbow, may appear red and swollen.
+Acute bursitis that is caused by an infection or gout may be particularly painful, and the affected area may be red and warm.

 Chronic bursitis may result from repeated or persistent bouts of acute bursitis or repeated injuries.
 Sometimes the walls of the bursa become thick.
 If damaged bursae are subjected to unusual exercise or strain, inflammation tends to worsen.
 Long-standing pain and swelling can limit movement, making muscles weak.
-Flare-ups of chronic bursitis may last a few days to several weeks and frequently recur.
+Flare-ups of chronic bursitis may last several months and may return frequently.

 Acute bursitis, if not caused by an infection, is usually treated with the following:

-Occasionally, stronger analgesics are needed.
+Occasionally, stronger pain relievers are needed.
 Often, a doctor may inject a local anesthetic and a corticosteroid directly into the bursa, particularly if the shoulder is affected.
 This treatment frequently provides relief a few days after the injection.
 The injection may have to be repeated after a few months.
+Removing the fluid with a needle also may help reduce pain.

 People who have severe acute bursitis are occasionally given a corticosteroid, such as prednisone, by mouth for a few days.
 As the pain subsides, people can do specific exercises to increase the joint’s range of motion.

-Often, physical therapy can help restore the joint’s function.
+Often, physical therapy can help restore function.
 Exercises can help strengthen weakened muscles and reestablish the joint’s full range of motion.

 Infected bursae must be drained, and appropriate antibiotics, often against Staphylococcus aureus, are given.